Teenage mental health charity stem4 is special because we:

 - Bring people together to share experiences and to work towards best practice of teenage mental health

 - Work co-collaboratively.
 The work we do is informed and co-produced by young people, parents, teachers, clinicians

 stem4 endeavours to raise early awareness and highlight the importance of early intervention in teenage mental health issues – taking steps to help stem problems at an early stage.

 stem4 encourages debate and shared information through a programme of conferences targeting students, head teachers, school leaders, teachers, SENCOs, parents, school nurses and GPs.

 stem4 educates through interactive conferences for schools and through our comprehensive website.

-stem4 provides self-help through our Calm Harm app, website and booklets.
+stem4 provides self-help through our Calm Harm and Clear Fear apps, website and booklets.